American Bully Puppies for Sale 2026 | Pocket Bully Buyer's Guide

 - Consistency: do multiple litters over time show the same type?

-- Proof of production: are there adult offspring that still look correct at maturity?
+- Adult proof: do adult offspring still look correct at maturity?

-- Selection discipline: do they breed everything, or only what meets standards?
+- Selection discipline: do they breed only what meets standards—or everything?

 Venomline Stud Lineup (2026): Elite Males with Proven Production